saferpay/sndbx/texts/intro.md

 becomes available to the card holder again.
 This may have the result that the amount can no longer be claimed.
 We recommend to <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Capture">Capture</a> an authorization as soon as possible.
 Either by direct API call, or manually via Saferpay Backoffice.
 If this is not possible, the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Capture">Capture</a> nonetheless must be done as soon as possible.
 With PayPal, this must happen within 48 hours.
 Otherwise, it may be that the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Capture">Capture</a> -and thus the money-transfer- will be refused.
 For other payment methods, a later <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Capture">Capture</a> is sometimes possible.
 If necessary, please speak to your processor about guaranteed reservation times.</p>
 </div>

+### Why do a Capture in the first place and not finalize the payment right away?

+There are multiple reasons, why a capture is the better option:

+- Some countries require the merchant to only capture the money, if the goods get delivered and not beforehand!
+A <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Capture">Capture</a> together, with the authorization, would be illegal in this case!
+- In rare cases, the processor may not respond to the autocapture.
+In these cases, it may be successfull, or not.
+You, the merchant, wouldn't know the final status in this case, which would make these cases rather complicated.
+In case of a seperate <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Capture">Capture</a>, you can simply execute the request again, with the API gifing you the final status!
+- Error and exception-handling would be way more costly and complex, with an autocapture.
+A simple <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Cancel">reversal/Cancel</a>, in case something went wrong (For example rejected LiabilityShift), wouldn't be possible, requiring you, to do a <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Refund">Refund</a>, which will cost you money!
+- Fullfilling orders on store side would actually be more complex.
+What if you cannot deliver?
+An autocapture, as mentioned before, would lead to a <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Refund">Refund</a>, instead of a simple <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Cancel">reversal/Cancel</a>.
+- Features like <a href="partialcaptures.html">partial Captures</a> and <a href="marketplace.html">the Marketplace</a> wouldn't be possible in the first place.

 ### <a name="closing"></a>Daily Closing